-To be eligible for graduation from any of the programs offered by the Faculty of Agricultural, Life and Environmental Sciences, students must present Satisfactory Academic Standing [see (6) below] and obtain a GPA of at least 2.0 on their last \star 60 normally completed during the third and fourth years.
+To be eligible for graduation from any of the programs offered by the Faculty of Agricultural, Life and Environmental Sciences, students must present Satisfactory Academic Standing [see (6) below] and obtain a GPA of at least 2.0 (2.7 for the BSc in Nutrition and Food Science, Food Science and Technology Specialization and the BSc in Nutrition and Food Science, Dietetics Specialization; and 3.0 for the BSc in Honors in Food Science and the BSc Honors in Nutrition) on their last ★60 normally completed during the third and fourth years.

-Where more than ± 60 were completed in the last two years, the grades from all courses completed in the last year will be used in this calculation.
-Additional credits from the previous term(s) (whether completed at this university or at another institution) will be used as necessary to make the ± 60 requirement.
+Where more than $\star$ 60 were completed in the last two years, the grades from all courses completed in the last year will be used in this calculation.
+Additional credits from the previous term(s) (whether completed at this university or at another institution) will be used as necessary to make the $\star$ 60 requirement.

-Where fewer than $\star 60$ were completed in the last two years, the grades from all courses completed in the last two years will be used in this calculation.
-Additional credits from the previous term(s) (whether completed at this university or at another institution) will be used as necessary to make the $\star 60$ requirement.
-The grade points for additional courses needed to make $\star 60$ will be calculated by multiplying the GPA of all courses completed in that term by the number of credits required to make $\star 60$.
+Where fewer than $\star$ 60 were completed in the last two years, the grades from all courses completed in the last two years will be used in this calculation.
+Additional credits from the previous term(s) (whether completed at this university or at another institution) will be used as necessary to make the $\star$ 60 requirement.
+The grade points for additional courses needed to make $\star$ 60 will be calculated by multiplying the GPA of all courses completed in that term by the number of credits required to make $\star$ 60.